-If steam is pouring from under your hood, a temperature warning light is glowing bright red on your dashboard or the needle in the temperature gauge is cozying up to the High mark, it's time to pull off the road and shut down the engine before it fries from overheating.
+CARS.COM — If steam is pouring from under your hood, a temperature warning light is glowing bright red on your dashboard or the needle in the temperature gauge is cozying up to the High mark, it's time to pull off the road and shut down the engine before it fries: You've got a problem with your car's cooling system, and you want to do everything you can to keep it from overheating — a much bigger problem.

-Any indication of overheating is a serious matter, so the best course of action is to shut down the engine to prevent further damage.
-Driving a car with an overheated engine can warp cylinder heads and damage internal engine parts such as valves, camshafts and pistons.
+Any indication of engine overheating is a serious problem, so the best course of action is to shut down the engine to prevent further damage to it.
+Driving a car with an overheated engine can warp cylinder heads and damage the radiator or internal engine parts such as valves, camshafts and pistons.

-Even letting the engine cool for an hour and topping off the radiator with a 50-50 mix of antifreeze and water may not fix what's wrong.
-Here are some reasons an engine will overheat:
+Even letting the engine cool for an hour and topping off the radiator with a 50-50 mix of antifreeze and water may not fix the problem.
+Here are some reasons an engine will overheat for your troubleshooting needs:

-- The coolant level could be extremely low, because of long-term neglect or because a leak has developed in the radiator or radiator hoses.
+- The coolant level could be extremely low because of long-term neglect, or because a coolant leak has developed in the radiator or radiator hoses.
 Coolant circulates inside the engine block to cool it, and the leak might be in the block, or from the water pump or heater hoses.
 Old coolant loses its corrosion-inhibiting properties, allowing rust to form and ultimately causing damage.

 - The thermostat that allows coolant to circulate may be stuck in the closed position or a clog may have developed, perhaps from debris in the cooling system.